julia-/long-play-records/README.md

 ![Entity Relationship Diagram v2](docs/erd-v2.png)

 ### Design
-I began the design process by exploring online music stores that sold vinyl to gain inspiration and ideas about how to present content.
-I also used this time to see what things these sites are doing that could be improved on Long Play Records.
+I began the design process by exploring online music stores to gain inspiration and ideas about how to present content.
+I also used this time to see what these sites are doing that could be improved in Long Play Records.

 - [Amoeba Music](http://www.amoeba.com)
 - [Banquet Records](https://www.banquetrecords.com)